GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Index Search

-{\indextitle} builds the hierarchical model based on the $Zmin$ addresses of geometries.
+{\indextitle} leverages an existing learned index to build the hierarchical model based on the $Zmin$ addresses of geometries.
 Therefore, to search the index, this algorithm must first obtain the Z-address interval of the query window (see Section~\ref{sec:zaddress}).
-The Z-address interval [$Zmin$, $Zmax$] of the query window will then serve as the actual input for the index probing which finds geometries whose $Zmin$ is within the interval.
+The Z-address interval $\itvl{$Zmin$, $Zmax$}$ of the query window will then serve as the actual input for the index probing which finds geometries whose $Zmin$ is within the interval.
 According to Lemma~\ref{lem:contains}, geometries whose $Zmin$ is not within this interval are guaranteed not to be contained by the query window.

+The process of searching the hierarchy model is identical to the base learned index on which {\indextitle} is built.
 As described in Algorithm~\ref{algo:search}, the index probing step requires a tree-like traversal of the hierarchical model (i.e., $model\_traversal$).
 It uses $Zmin$ address of the query window as the lookup key (see the first red pathin Figure~\ref{fig:overview}).
 This traversal runs in a top-down fashion starting from the root.
 The model inside the root node will predict a position in the pointer array using the lookup key.
-The algorithm will then follow the pointer to a child node and repeat the same model prediction until it reaches a leaf node.
-The model prediction in each internal node has perfect accuracy thanks to the uniform partitioning in the index initialization algorithm, mitigating any need for additional search.

 Once the algorithm reaches the leaf node, it will first perform the model prediction to find an approximate position in the record array and then run an exponential search from this position to locate the correct result.
-It is worth noting that the index probing is inherently a range search instead of an equality search.
-Therefore, when using the query window's $Zmin$ as the input key, the traversal will return the pointer to the first record that is no less than this $Zmin$ (similar to C++ std::lower\_bound).

-\textbf{Complexity analysis.} The cost of the $model\_traversal$ function is bounded by the depth of the hierarchical model.
-Assume $m$ is the fanout of each internal node and $p$ is the number of leaf nodes (each of which is a partition of the key space).
-Then $model\_traversal$ takes O(log$_mp$) in the worst case.
-The model-based exponential search in each leaf node costs O(log$m$) at worst.